 The department also offers qualified undergraduates an Accelerated BA/MA program that may culminate in the M.A. in Texts, Technologies, and Literature.

 The application deadlines for both the MA and Accelerated BA/MA programs are:

 MA Program Admission and Degree Requirements

-The Admission Requirements – The requirements for admission into the MA in TTL correspond to those set forth by UMBC’s Graduate School with the provision that the GRE, a statement of purpose, and a writing sample are also required.
-Applications must include three letters of recommendation that provide information about their potential to engage in academic work at the graduate level.
+The Admission Requirements – The requirements for admission into the MA in TTL correspond to those set forth by UMBC's Graduate School with the provision that the GRE, a statement of purpose, and a writing sample are also required.
+Applications must include three letters of recommendation that provide information about the applicant’s potential to engage in academic work at the graduate level.
 The TOEFL is required for international students.
-All application documents must be sent directly to the UMBC Graduate School except for the writing sample, which should be emailed to Susan Harrell (Harrell@umbc.edu) with a copy to Lucille McCarthy (firstname.lastname@example.org or mailed to her at UMBC Department of English, PAHB420, 1000 Hilltop Circle, Baltimore MD 21250.
+All application documents must be sent directly to the UMBC Graduate School except for the writing sample, which should be emailed to Susan Harrell (Harrell@umbc.edu) with a copy to Lucille McCarthy (firstname.lastname@example.org or mailed to her at UMBC Department of English, 1000 Hilltop Circle, Baltimore MD 21250.

-The specific degree requirements are as follows: A minimum of thirty graduate credits, including six credits of core courses: ENGL 601, Methods of Interpretation (three credits); and ENGL 607, Language in Society (three credits).
+The Degree Requirements - A minimum of thirty graduate credits, including six credits of core courses: ENGL 601, Methods of Interpretation (three credits); and ENGL 607, Language in Society (three credits).
 Additional courses must be selected from graduate English courses, or up to 2 approved graduate courses from MLLI, GWST, AMST or LLC, in order to fulfill the following distribution requirement: at least one course in each of the following areas: (A) Critical Theory, Genre Study, Composition, Rhetoric, Communications, Media Studies; (B) World Literature; Gender, Minority, and Ethnic Studies; and (C) one course focused before 1800.
 All students must choose either the MA Thesis Option (six credits of ENGL 799) or the MA Portfolio Option (three credits of ENGL 799), which are described in more detail below.
 The MA degree course chart summarizes these requirements.
 Every attempt is made to individualize the student’s total degree program to meet particular interests and career goals.